Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Conclusion

-This paper presents methods for robust statistical inference in the presence of potential violations of group-separation conditions.
-We propose a selective conditional inference approach that conditions on the estimated group structure and other nuisance parameters.
+This paper presents methods for robust statistical inference in the presence of potential violations of group separation conditions.
+We propose a selective conditional inference approach that conditions on the estimated group structure and certain nuisance parameters.
 Our methods yield valid inferences even without group separation, as demonstrated by theoretical analysis and numerical simulations.
 Specifically, our methods can be used to test whether two groups are identical and to determine whether a subset of coefficient parameters is equal across groups.
 It is important to note that existing asymptotic results can be used to test the homogeneity of a subset of coefficients.
 However, they require that the coefficients unrelated to the null hypothesis satisfy the group separation condition.
 Our method addresses this limitation by providing valid inferences even without group separation.
 Additionally, we allow for general linear hypotheses.
-Even when there is group separation or when the null hypothesis is not directly related to the group separation condition, our procedure demonstrates superior performance by effectively accounting for the impact of group-structure estimation.
+Even when there is group separation, or when the null hypothesis is not directly related to the group separation condition, our procedure demonstrates superior performance by effectively accounting for the impact of group-structure estimation.

 There are several avenues for future research.
-First, it is crucial to incorporate dependence structures into panel data analysis.
-The work by \cite{gonzalez2023post} focuses on dependent observations and highlights the limitations of selective inference.
-We may consider conducting an asymptotic analysis to address this issue effectively.
-Second, while our simulation results indicate that our procedure has strong power, a theoretical examination of its power properties would be desired.
+First, although our procedures accommodate serial and CSD via the score-based long-run variance estimators in Section~\ref{sec:variance}, the exact finite-sample truncation results are established under spherical Gaussian errors; a finite-sample theory for general dependence structures remains open.
+The work by \cite{gonzalez2023post}, which focuses on dependent observations, highlights the challenges that selective inference faces in this direction.
+Second, while our simulation results indicate that our procedure has strong power, a theoretical examination of its power properties would be desirable.
 Third, we have focused on linear panel data models; however, the clustering method could also be applied to nonlinear models, such as binary choice models.
-Exploring extensions to these models would be of great interest and would expand the scope of selective inferences.
+Exploring extensions to these models would expand the scope of selective inference.
+Finally, we have treated the number of groups $G$ as prespecified; extending the conditional framework to accommodate a data-driven choice of $G$ is a natural next step.